jasonkronemeyer/jasonkronemeyer.github.io/dev/DigitalCompassNavigatorOntology.md

 # Developing the Ontology for The Digital Compass Navigator and the Populations they Serve

-The following is towards developing an ontology for Digital Compass Navigators and the Target Populations they serve.
+The following is towards developing an ontology and assocated knowlegde graph for Digital Compass Navigators and the Populations they serve.
 This is accompanied by a detailed explanation of the various properties involved and thought brainstorming.
+This is for gathering and organizing thoughts and ideas and is a **working document** for development.
+(JK)

 ## Ontology Code